Zvols

 Figure 4: Zvol Space Management Widget

-ZFS Encryption Widget
+Encryption Widget

-ZFS Encryption Widget Zvol
+Encryption Widget Zvol

-Figure 5: ZFS Encryption Widget Zvol
+Figure 5: Encryption Widget Zvol

-For more details on encryption windows and functions see Encryption Settings.
+For more details on encryption windows and functions, see Encryption Settings.

 Data Protection Widget